How to publish your Python project

 Step 1: Create your build

-tool reads your pyproject.toml
+The build tool reads your pyproject.toml

 file and generates the package distribution files.